 In the early stages of the disease, a wilting tree may not show any obvious signs of ambrosia beetle attack.
 Early attacked are inconspicuous and may happen on branches in the crown or on the stem.
 As the tree dies from the fungal infection, it is colonized by more ambrosia beetles which produce small dowels or "toothpicks" of sawdust protruding from the stem as they bore into the wood.

 Distribution: Laurel wilt can spread in at least two ways: one is via the beetle's natural reproduction and migration.
 A second way is through the sale and transport of beetle-infested wood, a result of redbay's use as firewood and for outdoor grilling.
-As of August 2009, laurel wilt has been found in South Carolina, Georgia, Florida and Mississippi.

 Distribution of Counties with Laurel Wilt Disease Symptoms, by Year of Initial Detection - Updated 2016.

 - The Danger of Moving Firewood (Posted 1/12/2012)

 Host Trees: In addition to redbay, other hosts of the laurel wilt fungus that have been confirmed from diseased plants in the field include swamp bay, avocado, sassafras, pondspice, pondberry and camphor tree.

 Click links below to read more on each species:

 Read more about the Redbay Ambrosia Beetle

 Laurel Wilt - Forest Health Protect, Southern Region, USDA Forest Service Web site

 Laurel Wilt - Florida Department of Agriculture & Consumer Services, Division of Forestry, Forest and Shade Tree Pest, Leaflet Number 13, Published April 2008.